Francis Biddle

 Francis Beverley Biddle (May 9, 1886 – October 4, 1968) was an American lawyer and judge who was the United States Attorney General during World War II.
-He also served as the primary American judge during Nuremberg trials following World War II and a United States circuit judge of the Court of Appeals for the Third Circuit.
+He also served as the primary American judge during the Nuremberg trials following World War II and a United States circuit judge of the Court of Appeals for the Third Circuit.

 Early life and education

 Biddle was born in Paris, France, while his family was living abroad.
 He was one of four sons of Frances Brown (née Robinson) and Algernon Sydney Biddle, a law professor at the University of Pennsylvania Law School of the Biddle family.
-He was also a great-great-grandson of Edmund Randolph (1753–1813) the seventh Governor of Virginia, the second United States Secretary of State, and the first United States Attorney General.
+He was also a great-great-grandson of Edmund Randolph (1753–1813) the seventh governor of Virginia, the second United States Secretary of State, and the first United States Attorney General.
 He graduated from Groton School, where he participated in boxing.
 He earned a Bachelor of Arts degree in 1909 from Harvard College and a Bachelor of Laws in 1911 from Harvard Law School.

 Career

 Biddle first worked as a private secretary to Supreme Court Justice Oliver Wendell Holmes Jr. from 1911 to 1912.
 He spent the next 27 years by practicing law in Philadelphia, Pennsylvania.
 In 1912, he supported the presidential candidacy of former US President Theodore Roosevelt's renegade Bull Moose Party.
 He was a special assistant to the United States Attorney for the Eastern District of Pennsylvania from 1922 to 1926.

-During World War I he served as Private in the United States Army from October 23 to November 30, 1918.
+During World War I, he served as Private in the United States Army from October 23 to November 30, 1918.
 After he enlisted, he was detailed to the Field Artillery Central Officer's training school at Camp Taylor, Kentucky but the war ended during his training and he was discharged.